ngeorev/nextwork-web-project/README.md

 <br>

 ## Introduction
-The purpose of this project is solely for practicing and learning, while having fun and gaining deeper understanding of the DevOps mindset.

 It is used for an introduction to creating and deploying a Java-based web app using AWS, especially their CI/CD tools.

 The deployment pipeline I'm building around the Java web app in this repository is invisible to the end-user, but makes a big impact by automating the software release processes.

+- The purpose of this project is solely for practicing and learning CI/CD while also getting hands on experience, while having fun and gaining deeper understanding of the DevOps mindset.

+- This fits into my carrer goals because I want to become DevOps engineer.

 <br>